 What is Readability?

-The term “readability” refers to how easy it is to read and understand written text.
-Every single written document— webpages, blog posts, textbooks, rental leases, posters, even your emails — can be given a readability score.
+Readability refers to how easy it is to read and understand written text.
+To test the level of readability, you calculate a score using a certain formula.
 This score translates into an estimated grade level you'd need to understand that particular piece of text.

-For instance, this article gets a readability score of 9.8.
+According to these formulas, this article has a readability score of 9.9 and a reading ease of 48.
 You’ll need at least a 9th grade education to easily understand it.

-Last but not least, readability is also one of the criteria for an accessible website.
-To meet accessibility standards, web content must score at 7th-9th grade reading level.
+It’s important to address readability because it is one of the criteria for an accessible website.
+To meet accessibility standards, web content must score at 7-9th grade reading level.

 How the Web Team Ensures a Readable Website

-We will also work to improve content on existing websites, starting with top-level websites that have the most need.
-Your web representative will reach out before any changes are made to your department website.
+The Web Team will also work to improve content on existing websites.
+We'll prioritize websites that are critical to recruitment and retention.
+Your web representative will reach out before making any changes to your department website.